Posts from year 2005

 Continue reading

-After having seen the word Ajax buzzing everywhere for the last couple of months, I believe it’s time to mention it.
+The word Ajax has been buzzing everywhere for the last couple of months.
 Ajax is a term coined by Jesse James Garrett at San Francisco-based company Adaptive Path in February 2005.

 Continue reading